Education

 Overview

-Community Integrated Programs (CIP) are courses offered to community members, undergraduate and graduate students, co-created around community-identified priorities, to address E-W systems issues.
-CIPs engage learners across disciplines (e.g., across STEM, policy, and law), knowledge systems (e.g., local and Indigenous knowledge, academic knowledge), and bridge between the community and academic institutions.
-Community, students, and faculty together learn with each other as they imagine more equitable interdisciplinary solutions to complex E-W issues.
+Community Integrated Programs (CIP) are courses offered to community members, undergraduate and graduate students, jointly developed around community-identified priorities, to address E-W systems issues.
+CIPs engage learners across disciplines (e.g., across STEM, policy, and law), knowledge systems (e.g., local knowledge, academic knowledge), and bridge between the community and academic institutions.
+Community, students, and faculty together learn with each other as they imagine different interdisciplinary solutions to complex E-W issues.

 In continuation of previous education efforts within the GEM3 program, I-CREWS is continuing to use a Vertically Integrated Projects (VIP) strategy.
 The VIP is an intentional curricular infrastructure that establishes an on ramp for students and provides a range of training, mentoring and professional development support to both students and faculty.
 The VIP is implemented statewide and the goal is to provide the scaffolding to support transdisciplinary science and grow the next generation of conservation science leaders and workers.